GSA/digitalgov.gov/content/events/2021/04/2021-04-20-social-media-spring-session-2021.md

 # zoom, youtube_live, adobe_connect, google
 event_platform: zoom
 ---
-On April 28 and 29, 2021, the Socialgov and Federal Communicators Network (FCN) Communities of Practice will bring federal government experts together to provide updates Social Media advertising and best practices.
+On April 28 and 29, 2021, the SocialGov and Federal Communicators Network (FCN) Communities of Practice will bring federal government experts together to provide updates social media advertising and best practices.

 There will be one session each day.
 You will need to register for each one to receive the correct Zoom for Government link and conference details.
 Below is a short description of each session.